johann-solo/oliveandmango.github.io/site/content/blog/2018-06-09-mt-irvine-bay-resort.md

 </br>
 </br>

 We had a tremendous culinary experience thanks to the resort and management staff.
 We arrived and enjoyed a full dinner sampling some of the classics and favourites of the resorts newly revised menu.
-We were welcomed to dinner with a spritz which we happily sipped on it as we enjoyed our appetiser which was a creamy buttery chicken liver pate infused with peppercorns and a well aged rum.
+We were welcomed to dinner with a spritz which we happily sipped on as we enjoyed our appetiser which was a creamy buttery chicken liver pate infused with peppercorns and a well aged rum.
 I think that I could live off eating just that and bread.
 </br>
 </br>
 ![Mt Irvine Bay Resort](/images/uploads/2018_06_09_mt_irvine_bay_resort_20.jpg)